gitlabhq/gitlab-runner/docs/configuration/init.md

 ```

 After adding these two settings to the upstart unit configuration, you can
-stop the Runner and upstart will do exactly the same as systemd above.
+stop the runner and upstart does exactly the same as systemd above.